Code-With-Ahmad/E-Commerce-App-Reactjs/README.md

 ## Overview

-This is a full-featured eCommerce web application built using React.js and Firebase.
+This is a comprehensive eCommerce web application built with React.js and Firebase.
 Users can sign up or log in using email/password authentication or Google authentication.
-The application allows users to add products to the cart and mark them as favorites, with all data stored in Firebase Firestore.
+They can add products to their cart, mark items as favorites, and securely store all data in Firebase Firestore.
+The application also includes an Admin Panel for managing products, orders, and user data.

 ## Features